Our undergraduate curriculum is both traditional and contemporary.

 Our students are taught to think, to solve complex real-world problems, to recognize ethical and professional responsibility, to consider public health, safety and welfare and other factors, and to be leaders.

 The CCNY Civil Engineering (C.E.)
-Bachelor of Engineering (B.E.) program is fully accredited by the Engineering Accreditation Commission (EAC) of ABET, https:// www.abet.org, under the General Criteria and the Civil Engineering (and Similarly Named Engineering) Program Criteria.
+Bachelor of Engineering (B.E.) program is accredited by the Engineering Accreditation Commission (EAC) of ABET, https:// www.abet.org, under the General Criteria and the Civil Engineering (and Similarly Named Engineering) Program Criteria.

 PROGRAM EDUCATIONAL OBJECTIVES

-PEO describe the professional accomplishments our graduates will attain within a few years of graduation.
+PEOs are broad statements describing the abilities and accomplishments of our alumni within a few years of graduation.
 They reflect the needs and priorities of our program’s constituencies, which include our alumni, their employers, our faculty, and our Advisory Board.
-The PEO for our Bachelors of Engineering program are:
+The PEO for our Bachelor of Engineering program are:

 - Advance in a career as a professional in Civil Engineering or in a related field;

-- Understand and meet the evolving multidisciplinary challenges and needs of the multiple stakeholders and communities in which you work and live;
+- Understand and meet the evolving multidisciplinary challenges and needs of the multiple stakeholders and communities in which they work and live;

-- Build on your academic preparation through lifelong learning, graduate study, engagement in professional societies, and/or professional licensure; and
+- Build on their academic preparation through lifelong learning, graduate study, engagement in professional societies, and/or professional licensure; and

-SO describe the abilities that our students will develop through our curriculum, that we believe lay the groundwork for them to achieve the PEO listed above.
-The SO for our Bachelors of Engineering program are:
+SOs describe the abilities that our students will develop through our curriculum, that we believe lay the groundwork for them to achieve the PEOs listed above.
+The SOs for our Bachelor of Engineering program are: